fergaljoconnor/lc3rs/README.md

 /path/to/lc3rs --debug-log-path ~/debug_log.txt /path/to/your/lc3/program.obj
 ```

-If you do use a debug log, be aware that it can chew through disk space very fast since it logs every event (command execution, memory read, register read etc.) that occurs during execution.
+If you do use a debug log, be aware that it can eat disk space very fast since it logs every event (command execution, memory read, register read etc.) that occurs during execution.

 ### Embedded Usage

+Basic Example:

 ```
 use lc3rs::{VM, LC3Error};